-- 1. Influential champions that can bring together cross-sector leaders - 2.
-Adequate resources (financial, human capital) to support the planning process and backbone infrastructure - 3.
-A sense of urgency to address the issue in new and different ways challenges.
-All were strong leaders with skills in community planning, development and evaluation, and
+- Influential champions that can bring together cross-sector leaders - Adequate resources (financial, human capital) to support the planning process and backbone infrastructure - 3.
+A sense of urgency to address the issue in new and different ways

 They held many meetings with multiple organizations and sometimes one-on-one to get partners thinking about their role in poverty reduction.
 Together, they built more commitment and leadership from community members bit-by-bit.